Simonhajd/Sticktility/journal.md

 June 12:

 I first tried to make an "Explosion" animation of my finihsed device to put onto my readme/journal soon.
-I fixed my BOM to include all the parts on the build, and i started on some other modules.
+I fixed my BOM to include all the parts on the build, and I started on some other modules.
 I researched GNSS vs GPS etc.. and I landed on including a GNSS module.
-Then i came up with anothe amazing idea of a "Node" - or a secondary device, that can send data to the main device over LoRa.
+Then I came up with another amazing idea of a "Node" - or a secondary device, that can send data to the main device over LoRa.
 I picked out the parts required for that, and did the schematic, and started on the pcb.
 I got good progress on the pcb too. called it project "Nodes"

-** Total time spent: 7 hours 12 minutes**
+** Total time spent: 5 hours 12 minutes**

+June 13:

+I looked into the nodes more and built it out.
+I made the pcb, case, antenna setup, and everything for it. runs on 3.6v AA-like batteries. however I gotta abandon it.
+I cant send LoRa through Qwiic so thats gonna be my next project - lora radio.
+I worked on GNSS and made a module tho.
+I think im done with the builds for this project. in the end I got the base, the GNSS module, and the weather/temperature module.
+Im going to finalize the BOM, make the ReadMe, add the images if forgot to add, do the firmware ig? and publish.

+** Total time spent: 5 hours 31 minutes**